openservicemesh/osm/docs/development_guide.md

   - [creates a ConfigMap](https://github.com/openservicemesh/osm/blob/release-v0.2/pkg/configurator/client_test.go#L32)
   - [tests whether](https://github.com/openservicemesh/osm/blob/release-v0.2/pkg/configurator/client_test.go#L95-L96) the underlying functions compose correctly by fetching the results of the top-level function `GetMeshCIDRRanges()`

+### End-to-End (e2e) Tests

+End-to-end tests verify the behavior of the entire system.
+For OSM, e2e tests will install a control plane, install test workloads and SMI policies, and check that the workload is behaving as expected.

+OSM's e2e tests are located in tests/e2e.
+The tests can be run using the `test-e2e` Makefile target.
+The Makefile target will also build the necessary container images and `osm` CLI binary before running the tests.
+The tests are written using Ginkgo and Gomega so they may also be directly invoked using `go test`.
+Be sure to build the `osm-controller` and `init` container images and `osm` CLI before directly invoking the tests.
+With either option, it is suggested to explicitly set the container registry location and tag to ensure up-to-date images are used by setting the `CTR_REGISTRY` and `CTR_TAG` environment variables.

+In addition to the flags provided by `go test` and Ginkgo, there are several custom command line flags that may be used for e2e tests to configure global parameters like container image locations and cleanup behavior.
+The full list of custom flags can be found in [tests/e2e/common.go](/tests/e2e/common.go).

+For more information, please refer to [OSM's E2E Readme](/tests/e2e/README.md).

 #### Simulation / Demo
 When we want to ensure that the entire system works correctly over time and transitions state as expected - we run